Healthy Homes Assessment Waiohiki

 Insulation Waiohiki

-Ceiling and underfloor insulation is mandatory for all rent homes as of July 1st, 2019.
-Property managers and landlords should make sure that the insulation meets standards that are in line with the latest quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.
+The insulation of the ceiling and underfloor is mandatory to all rental houses since 1 July 2019.
+Property managers and landlords should make sure that the insulation is up to current quality.
+In some instances, existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.

-A well-insulated house can reduce condensation, and decrease the risk of dampness and mould, and it will make much easier to allow the household to keep heat.
+A house that is well-insulated can reduce condensation, and decrease the risk of mould and dampness and also makes it easier to allow the household to keep heat.

-The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and is a measure of how well the insulation can withstand heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3